Kiro-create/Crime-Unemployment/README.md

-# Unemployment and Crime Rate: An Analytical Perspective
+# 🔍 Unemployment and Crime Rate: An Analytical Perspective

-This project explores the relationship between unemployment rates and crime across U.S. states.
-Using statistical analysis, hypothesis testing, and real-world datasets, we examine whether economic instability correlates with increases in violent and property crimes.
-The findings aim to inform public policy and contribute to the discourse on social justice and economic resilience.
+> *"When jobs disappear, stability trembles.
+But does crime always follow?"*

+Welcome to our data-driven investigation into one of society’s most pressing questions: **Does unemployment drive crime?**

+In this project, we dive deep into U.S. state-level data spanning decades to examine whether economic hardship—measured through unemployment rates—can predict fluctuations in both violent and property crimes.
+Combining statistical rigor with storytelling through data, we present our findings in a comprehensive report, an interactive notebook, a detailed academic poster, and a live presentation.

+Whether you're a policymaker, a data enthusiast, or a curious mind, this project offers insights into how economic and social factors intertwine—and how data can help us untangle them.

 ---